-The typical material handling and logistics manager is a white male in his 50s, living in the Midwest, with more than 30 years of experience in the industry, and working for a manufacturer of industrial machinery.
-He is in a corporate/executive management role, has a four-year degree, has been with his current company for 6-10 years, and did not earn an annual bonus last year.
+The typical material handling and logistics professional is a white male in his 50s, living in the Midwest, with 20 years of experience in the industry, and working for a manufacturer of material handling equipment.
+He is in a corporate/senior executive management role, has a Bachelor’s degree, has been with his current company for 6-10 years, and earns $97,526.

-But as this special report will make clear, there's nothing “typical” about the people who devote their careers to the supply chain in all its incarnations, from manufacturing to distribution to transportation, and all points in between.
+But as this special annual report will make clear, there's nothing “typical” about the people who devote their careers to the supply chain in all its incarnations, from manufacturing to distribution to transportation, and all points in between.